raspberrypilearning/hello-world-editor/en/step_4.md

 --- task ---

-The `fire` variable stores a 🔥 emoji.
-The code `print(fire * 3)` outputs three fire emoji '🔥🔥🔥'.
+The code `print('🔥' * 3)` outputs three fire emoji '🔥🔥🔥'.
 You need to output the correct number of emoji to match the number rolled.

---- collapse ---
----
-title: What would happen if you use `print(fire * randint(1, 6))`?
----

-You would get a new random number that is usually different from your first random number.

---- /collapse ---

-Hmm, how can you make sure you use the same random number?

 Change your code to save the value returned by `randint()` in a variable called `roll` and then use that variable to print out the number rolled with the matching number of 🔥 emoji.